 This Performance Pledge tells you about the standard of service which you can expect from the Immigration Department.
 It also tells you the steps you can take if you want to make any suggestions or comments on the service you receive or to complain about the way the service has been delivered.

-1. Review on Achievement of Targets Set for 2023
+1. Review on Achievement of Targets Set for 2024

-The Immigration Department Users’ Committee, chaired by the Director of Immigration with representatives from various trades and industries concerned, was established in September 1993 to monitor and review the fulfillment of performance pledges; to receive and consider reports on suggestions made by members of the public in regard to performance pledges; to advise the Director of Immigration on service areas which may require improvements; and to help determine the level of resources required to achieve the standards set.
+The Immigration Department Users’ Committee, chaired by the Director of Immigration with representatives from various trades and industries concerned, was established in September 1993 to monitor and review the fulfilment of performance pledges; to receive and consider reports on suggestions made by members of the public in regard to performance pledges; to advise the Director of Immigration on service areas which may require improvements; and to help determine the level of resources required to achieve the standards set.

 Overall, we were able to achieve most of our performance targets for the issue of travel documents and visas/permits.